Natural Alzheimers Answers Using Stem Cell Therapy

 What Doctors Are Learning From Current Research On Alzheimer’s Disease

 The findings of one such study were published on the website of the National Center for Biotechnology Information, a U.S. government-funded national resource for molecular biology information.
-The study examined the effects of stem cells that were harvested from several different areas of the body, including bone marrow and fatty tissue.
-Of particular interest is the impressive performance by those derived from normal body fat stores and how they might be used in a future stem cell Alzheimer therapy.
+The study examined the effects of stem cells that were harvested from several different areas of the body, including bone marrow.
+Of particular interest is the impressive performance by those derived from the person being treated and how they might be used in a future stem cell Alzheimer therapy.

-These stem cells are called adipose-derived mesenchymal stem cells (ADMSCs).
-They are easily harvested from the body’s own fatty layer like that which forms around the buttocks, thighs or abdomen.
-Since the discovery of ADMSCs, there has been an explosion in clinical research as well as the availability of stem cell therapies to the general public.
+These stem cells are called bone marrow-derived mesenchymal stem cells (BMDSCs).
+They are easily harvested from the body’s bone marrow.
+Since the discovery of BMDSCs, there has been an explosion in clinical research as well as the availability of stem cell therapies to the general public.

 This includes the impressive potential to repair brain cells, and even grow new ones.
 So it’s understandable why having such a potent type of stem cell so readily harvested, with minimal trouble for the patient, makes them an especially exciting candidate in the search for an effective stem cell Alzheimer’s therapy.